strangetom/ingredient-parser/README.md

 X_test, y_test = transform_to_dataset(ingredients_test, labels_test)
 ```

-The tokens have to be matched to the label because not all works in each entry are labelled.
-The match label function does this, although imperfectly since it does not handle a word appearing multiple times in a sentence
+The tokens have to be matched to the label because not all words in each entry are labelled.
+The ```match_label``` function does this, although imperfectly since it does not handle a word appearing multiple times in a sentence

 ```python
 def match_label(token: str, labels: Dict[str, str]) -> str: